 where $ \mathbb{F}\,''=(\mathbb{F}\,'-{\cal F})$ (a recursive expression) and $\Delta\sigma^2_{ND\alpha}$ is the correction to the diagonal errors induced by the off-diagonal terms.
 If $\mathbb{F}\,''$ is approximated by $\mathbb{F}\,'$ one is assuming that the conditional errors still coincide with the marginalized errors, i.e., $\Delta\sigma^2_{ND}=0$ (as it happens for a diagonal Fisher matrix).
-The resulting (Fisher) error ellipses will display the approximate correct degeneracies, but the detailed estimate of the marginalized errors will be underestimated.
+The resulting (Fisher) error ellipses will display approximately correct degeneracies, but the values for the marginalized errors will be underestimated.

 In our specific case, we perform Fisher forecasts for the cosmological parameters of interest with the full matrix and various approximations to it.
-It is then possible to compare $\sigma^2_{Diag}$ with $\sigma^2$ for the parameters of interest, finding that the Fisher forecasts for the diagonal covariance matrix are 10-20\% larger than those of the full covariance matrix --as illustrated by Figure \ref{fig: covmat_fisher}.
+It is then possible to compare $\sigma^2_{Diag}$ with $\sigma^2$ for the parameters of interest, finding that the Fisher forecasts for the diagonal covariance matrix are 10-20\% larger than those of the full covariance matrix---as illustrated by Figure \ref{fig: covmat_fisher}.

 We find that, for the analysis set-up featuring the \textsc{Patchy} mocks, the median element of ${\cal F}/\mathbb{F}\,'$ is 0.43, so the approximation $\mathbb{F}\,''\simeq \mathbb{F}\,'$ will introduce a sizeable error in the forecasted marginalized errors.